 - You should avoid skipping or delaying meals when taking insulin.

-- If you take insulin, you must always be prepared to treat an insulin reaction.
+- If you take insulin, you must always be prepared to treat a low blood sugar.

 Things to Know About Oral Medications: